andrewKOwong/mixedconclusions/content/blog/boardgames_part_one/index.md

 draft: false
 summary: "
 What is the golden age of board games?
-In this blog post, I describe code to obtain a dataset of board games via the BoardGameGeek.com XML API.
+In this blog post, I describe code to fetch and clean data about 100,000 board games via the BoardGameGeek.com XML API, in preparation for analysis in part two.
 "
 cover:
     image: "images/cover_terraforming_mars.jpg"